thoughteer/figma-static-localizer/README.md

 # Static Localizer

-A simple plugin that allows you to translate texts using a static dictionary.
+A simple Figma plugin that allows you to translate texts using a static dictionary.

 It gracefully handles mixed text formatting.

 ## Installation

-To install the plugin locally, download this repo, then click
+To install the plugin locally, download this repo, then go to

     Plugins > Development > Create new plugin